flowup/api-client-generator/README.md

 # Problem reporting and contributions

-Please report any problems you have and issues you find so they can be resolved.
+Please report any problems you have any issues you find so they can be resolved.
 If the generator terminates with an error message, please re-run it with the `-v` flag and post the outputted stack trace.

 Feel free to discuss desired improvements or functionality in issues.
-Afterwards the pull requests are very welcome.
+Afterwards, the pull requests are very welcome.

 -------